novalagung/gubrak/README.md

 ## Installation

-The latest version of gubrak, v1, can be downloaded in three ways.
+The latest version of gubrak is v1.
+Here are the available method to get this library.

 - Using `go get` from github, for `$GOPATH`-based project: